 Technology Release Waivers - Electronic Warfare and Night Vision Devices

-To help achieve the foreign policy and national security objectives that are ingrained into the Foreign Military Sales and Direct Commercial Sales programs, partner nations can acquire Electronic Warfare (EW) systems of USG origin.
+To help achieve the foreign policy and national security objectives, partner nations may acquire EW systems from the U.S. through Foreign Military Sales and Direct Commercial Sales (DCS).
 However, before EW systems can be used, the National Security Agency (NSA) must certify that they meet current standards for data protection.

 The Technology Security Foreign Disclosure Office (TSFDO) is responsible for ensuring interagency coordination and approval, or denial, of EW data protection waiver requests.
 Further details on the ATTR SSG EW policy and the waiver request process are available from the TSFDO should a company or sponsoring agency find that the EW system being procured does not meet NSA information assurance standards.

-DTSA is responsible for formulation and management the Department of Defense Night Vision (NV) Policy.
-Our night vision advantage has been achieved, in part, by ensuring the protection of technical data and know-how related to the design, development, and production of NV systems, equipment, and components with significant military applicability.
-The combination of policy and DTSA's implementation guidance provide direction for analysts and decision makers in the review of export requests and the resolution of technology security questions concerning image intensification, thermal, and other night vision systems, equipment, components, services, technical data, and related technology.
+DTSA is responsible for formulation and management of the Department of Defense Night Vision (NV) Policy.
+The U.S. warfighter’s night vision advantage has been achieved, in part, by ensuring the protection of technical data and know-how related to the design, development, and production of NV systems, equipment, and components with significant military applicability, along with an assessment of a partner’s willingness and ability to protect such technology.

-DTSA guidance covers proposed transfers via government-to-government international transfers, (e.g. Foreign Military Sales (FMS), cooperative research , development, acquisition, or support international agreements, other programs designed to build partnership capacity, and by Direct Commercial Sale (DCS)-related export license requests forwarded by the Department of State and Commerce for DoD review.
-DTSA's guidance ensures consistent and proper implementation of policy, procedures, and practices in the NV export control community.
+DoD’s NV export policy and guidance on transfers of man-portable NV systems cover proposed international transfers via government-to-government channels (e.g. Foreign Military Sales (FMS), international agreements for DoD cooperative research, development, and acquisition programs designed to build partnership capacity and infrastructure), and by DCS export authorization requests forwarded by the Department of State and Commerce for DoD review.
+This ensures consistent and appropriate implementation of policy, procedures, and practices by the DoD NV export control community.